 Yakult Swallows

-It has had several Brazilians on its roster, including Daniel Matsumoto and Reinaldo Sato.
-It has 5 Japan Series titles and its stadium is Meiji Jingu Stadium (明治神宮野球場 Meiji Jingu Yakyuujou), located in Tokyo.
-The team’s mascot is a swallow.
+The Swallows have had several Brazilians on their roster, including Daniel Matsumoto and Reinaldo Sato.
+They have 5 Japan Series titles, and their home is Meiji Jingu Stadium (明治神宮野球場 Meiji Jingu Yakyūjō), in Tokyo.
+The team's mascot is a swallow.

 Chunichi Dragons

 Based in Nagoya, the Dragons are an old franchise, founded in 1936.
-It is characterized by its two mascots: a small Blue Dragon (Chunichi Dragons Shaolon) and a Koala (Chunichi Dragons Doala).
-It has accumulated 2 Japan Series titles in its history and its stadium is Vantelin Dome Nagoya バンテリンドーム ナゴヤ (Banterin Doomu Nagoya).
-It is also part of the Central League.
+The team is known for its two mascots: a small blue dragon (Chunichi Dragons Shaolon) and a koala (Chunichi Dragons Doala).
+They have accumulated 2 Japan Series titles in their history, and their home is Vantelin Dome Nagoya (バンテリンドーム ナゴヤ, Banterin Dōmu Nagoya).
+They are also part of the Central League.

 Yokohama BayStars

-Since 2012, the BayStars have been managed by the online services company DeNA, which operates in the mobile and mobile platform sector.
-In their trophy room, they have 2 Japan Series titles (1960 and 1998), although they have not won again in 25 years.
+Since 2012, the BayStars have been managed by DeNA, a company that operates in the mobile and online services sector.
+In their trophy room, they have 2 Japan Series titles (1960 and 1998), although they have not won another in over 25 years.

-Based in Kanagawa, the team plays at Yokohama Stadium and has as its mascot a Hamster with a star painted on its face.
+Based in Kanagawa, the team plays at Yokohama Stadium and has a hamster with a star painted on its face as its mascot.
 The main colors are white and blue.

 Seibu Lions

 The team where the Brazilian Bo Takahashi currently plays.
-It is the second greatest champion in history, with 13 Japan Series titles.
-It is among the teams that play in the Pacific League.
+It is the second-most decorated team in NPB history, with 13 Japan Series titles, and is one of the clubs that compete in the Pacific League.
 Its main stadium is Seibu Dome (西武ドーム), located in Saitama.

 Tohoku Rakuten Golden Eagles